Dr. Jack Horner declines sizable financial donation

-* RSR & Paleontologist Jack Horner: Listen in as RSR co-hosts Bob Enyart and Fred Williams enjoy the Summer 2009 Creation magazine and the two air Bob's recorded conversation with paleontologist Jack Horner, curator at Montana State University's Museum of the Rockies, who excavated that soft-tissue T-Rex!
+* RSR & Paleontologist Jack Horner: Listen in as RSR hosts Bob Enyart and Fred Williams air Bob's recorded conversation with paleontologist Jack Horner, curator at Montana State University's Museum of the Rockies, who excavated that soft-tissue T-Rex!
 Bob offered Jack Horner a $23,000 grant (see grant letter below).

 * Motors in 'Simple' Cells Synchronized!
-Yes, according to the Proceedings of the National Academy of Sciences, not only do 'simple' cells have outboard motor-like flagella but it turns out, they are coordinated so that they can pull in one direction, switch into reverse, and then pull forward again!
+The guys also enjoy reporting on the Summer 2009 Creation magazine.
+According to PNAS, the Proceedings of the National Academy of Sciences, not only do 'simple' cells have outboard motor-like flagella but it turns out, they are coordinated so that they can pull in one direction, switch into reverse, and then pull forward again!
 God is amazing!

 * On Jack Horner's dino-chicken experiment: